LowPolygons/CleanSweep/README.md

 # CleanSweep
-A python CLI tool to help remove old and large on a system
+A python CLI tool to help remove old and large files on a system